jonatmudd/Intsy/README.md

 The name Intsy comes from the two core components: Intan RHD2132 bioamplifier chip + Teensy 3.2 microcontroller.

 Please see "Intsy_GettingStarted.pdf" for details instructions on how to set up the Intsy system.
+Assembly time is typically about 2-4 hrs.
+Total cost is about $1400 for the 32 channel system and about $2300 for the 64 channel system.
+That means in just half a day you can build your very own high-quality, low-cost, portable bioamplifier system!

 Feedback and suggestions are warmly welcomed!